BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-The North American-built RAM 1500 arrives in Australia as a left-hand drive vehicle and is remanufactured to right hand drive at a purpose-built facility in Melbourne.
+The North American-built RAM 1500 models arrive in Australia as left-hand drive vehicles and are remanufactured to right hand drive at a purpose-built facility in Melbourne.
 From June 2019 that factory was operating three shifts per day, to meet demand.

 The chassis and body are separated and a re-engineered steering system is fitted; a new dashboard that was designed, developed and produced in Australia is installed and a RHD-specific heating and ventilation system is fitted, before the body and chassis are re-married.